RaoUtkarshSingh/AirBnb-2024---Data-Analysis-Project/README.md

 # 📊 Airbnb Data Analysis Project using Python<img width="211" height="71" alt="image" src="https://github.com/user-attachments/assets/3d2e8424-16dd-4d83-8074-72396a4ea768" />

-This project focuses on exploring and analyzing Airbnb listings dataset to uncover insights into pricing, availability, and customer preferences.
+This project focuses on exploring and analyzing Airbnb listings dataset of about 1.02 lakhs+ raw data to uncover insights into pricing, availability, and customer preferences.
 The goal is to apply data analysis techniques to identify patterns and trends that can help hosts, travelers, and business stakeholders make better decisions.